AlexisNo/docker-dev-env-examples/ubuntu-base/children/apache2-php5/README.md

 </VirtualHost>
 ```
+Replace `<domain>` with your developement hostname.

-### xDebug configuration
+### Xdebug configuration

-xdebug is configurated to accept any connection with appropriate request parameters.
+Xdebug is configurated to accept any connection.
+Just send the appropriate request parameters.